microsoft/surface-duo-compose-sdk/WindowState/README.md

 If the device is in single screen mode, or the device is a regular single screen device, the return value will be 0.

-If the device is a large screen, then `largeScreenPane1Weight` will be used to calculate how much space each pane takes up.
+If the device is a large screen, then the `largeScreenPane1Weight` property will be used to calculate how much space each pane takes up.
+The property must be set before calling this method for the correct value to be applied.

 ```kotlin
 val pane2SizeDp: DpSize